jeylabs/aws-lambda-php-runtime/README.md

-# PHP runtime environment for AWS Lamda
+# PHP runtime environment for AWS Lambda
+This Lambda Runtime Layer runs the 7.3.4 webserver in response to AWS API Gateway or AWS Application Load Balancer requests.

 # Why another?
 Other php runtime is tailored to API Gateway, while wanted a more "traditional"